Take that list of colleges your student’s been working on and pull out your calendar.

 Now that Spring Break is only a few weeks away, note that school vacations offer great opportunities for college visits, especially for sophomores and juniors.
-Most colleges are in-session during the typical Winter and Spring Breaks, as well as many federal holidays.
-That means plenty of college students making their way across the quad and a chance for your child to get a sense of how well she might fit in at a particular school.
+Most colleges are in-session during the typical Winter (February) and Spring (March/April) Breaks, as well as many federal holidays.
+That means plenty of college students making their way across the quad and a chance for your child to get a sense of how well they might fit in at a particular school.
 Summer tours may be convenient, but most campuses are too quiet during June, July and August.

 Using my son’s list of his top ten colleges, I created three trips that I thought we could take in the second half of his junior year.
 One included three schools all within a reasonable drive of each other, and another involved only one college.

 Work around when you can take time off from work and try to include younger siblings if they have the same school breaks.
 My kids are two years apart, so we took our son on most of his older sister’s tours.
 By the end of his freshman year of high school, he already understood what it took to get into college (which motivated him better than I could).

 Consider these factors Look at your financial situation.
 Can you afford to fly to a school more than say five or six hours away?
 Is a night in a hotel in your budget?
 We decided a couple of far away schools had to wait for a visit until we knew if the kids had been accepted.
 If possible, keep the number of delayed visits to only two or three.

 We made the most of our one airplane trip with each child.
 Since we’re from southern New York, we chose to fly to visit three Midwestern schools on my daughter’s list.
 We flew into Columbus, Ohio and rented a car to visit Ohio State University, University of Cincinnati and Indiana University, flying home from Indianapolis.
 Along the way, we informally checked out a few other schools she’d heard about.